 The site is currently designated as "Purple Moor-grass and Rush Pasture" SINC habitat.
-The current survey of the SINC habitat located within the proposed Development area indicates that it is not of "Purple Moorgrass and Rush Pasture" SINC quality but may be SINC quality "Neutral Grassland/ Lowland Meadow".
+The current survey of the SINC habitat located within the proposed Development area indicates that it is not of "Purple Moor-grass and Rush Pasture" SINC quality but may be SINC quality "Neutral Grassland/ Lowland Meadow".
 Any proposed development would need to be in accordance with local policy, in addition to national policy and legislation.
 Where possible, the ecological value of the site should be maintained and any effect from the proposed Development should be reduced or removed by appropriate mitigation and / or compensation / enhancement measures in line with the Vale of Glamorgan Local Development Plan.

-An extensive list of mitigation measures to minimise the impacts of the proposed Development are provided in Section 9 of this report and include:
+An extensive list of mitigation measures to minimise the impacts of the proposed Development are provided in Section 8 of this report and include:

-- Habitats affected by the proposed Development will be reinstated and/or mitigated for through the enhancement of existing habitats within the site and/or creation of new habitats of nature conservation value within the site.
-These will be managed in the long-term in accordance with a Habitat Management Plan; - Mitigation measures within species-rich semi-improved neutral grassland during and post construction to protect the retained grassland; - Creation of additional habitats within the site, which enhance its ecological value, and management to enhance the ecological value of existing/retained habitats; - Mitigation measures will be in place to ensure that the remainder of Cog Moors SINC (outside of the development footprint) is protected and ecological connectivity is maintained; and - Indian (Himalayan) Balsam within the working areas will be managed in accordance with best practice guidelines and legislation to ensure that it does not spread.
+- habitats affected by the proposed Development will be reinstated and/or mitigated for through the enhancement of existing habitats within the site.
+These will be managed in the long-term in accordance with a Habitat Management Plan; - mitigation measures within species-rich semi-improved neutral grassland during and post construction to protect the retained grassland and ensure that the remainder of Cog Moors SINC (outside of the development footprint) is protected and ecological connectivity is maintained; and - Indian (Himalayan) Balsam within the working areas will be managed in accordance with best practice guidelines and legislation to ensure that it does not spread.